MatthewJJJ/mystore-frontend-ud-fsndJS-p3/README.md

 # MyStore

 This is an ecommerce frontend built with Angular for the Udacity Full Stack Nanodegree Angular course.
+You shop for products on the product page, view individual projects on their own page, add them to your cart, and complete a mock purchase (which will show you the details of the transaction).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.0.